Lifelong Love of Learning?

 5. Students do not understand how a topic or subject relates to them

 I had an amazing history teacher at secondary school.
 He made sure that students understood how History was important for understanding current events.
-He wove together fantastic stories as if he were a walking documentary.
+My teacher wove together fantastic stories as if he were a walking documentary.
 He also talked to us as if we were grown-ups and believed in our abilities to engage in a dialogue on the subject.
+In his classes, there were never disengaged students.

 Mindset and Motivation